17tayyy/TgRAT/README.md

 # 🧠 TgRAT - Telegram-Based Command and Control Server

-**C2OverTG** is a multi-client *Command & Control* (C2) framework that uses a **Telegram group with forum topics** as a communication channel between a central server and its agents.
+**TgRAT** is a multi-client *Command & Control* (C2) framework that uses a **Telegram group with forum topics** as a communication channel between a central server and its agents.
 Each agent creates a dedicated thread for interaction, while the general channel allows global control of all bots.

 > ⚠️ For educational purposes only.